-Beekeepers are only able to help with honey bee swarms.
+Beekeepers can only help with honey bee swarms.
 So the first step is to identify which insects are swarming.
 If it is a honey bee swarm, a specialist swarm collector can come to remove it.

 To confirm the type of insect swarm and find a swarm collector, please go to the British Beekeeping Association webpage.

-Honey bees are generally far less aggressive than wasps and will usually only attack if their nests are seen to be under threat.
-When a honey bee stings, the sting, venom sac and venom pump are left in the skin after it pulls away, the honey bee then dies.
+Honey bees are generally far less aggressive than wasps and will usually only attack if they feel their nests are under threat.
+When a honey bee stings, the sting, venom sac and venom pump are left in the skin after it pulls away.
+The honey bee then dies.

 It is important to get the sting out fast to minimise the dose of venom.
 The best way to do this is to scratch out the sting with a fingernail quickly.
 Then smoke the surrounding area to mask an alarm pheromone which the bee releases on stinging to call other bees for help.
 A quick squirt with wasp-eze or any other spray product will mask this alarm call.